 Blood donations had gone down.
 There were more volunteers for the fire departments in neighboring towns.
-Reality TV branched from love into plastic surgery and home improvement.
-Alcohol consumption up, other carbohydrates down.
+Reality TV branched from love into plastic home and improvement. consumption up, other carbohydrates down.
 Threat level stayed at yellow with occasional jumps to orange.
 Church attendance up, consumer spending steady, a few more letters to the editor submitted.
 Weeping more frequent.
 Same amount of uncomfortable laughter.